Capital Campaign

 Two chefs in the Fresh Starts Culinary Academy prepare plates of food

 Thanks to community support, the apartments at Puett Place have become a haven for people who experienced homelessness after serving our country.
-Residents have begun settling into their routines in our campus neighborhood as they go to work, walk their dogs and gather for events organized by our staff.
+Residents have settled into new routines in our campus neighborhood as they go to work, walk their dogs and gather for events organized by our staff.

 Man with gray hair and black T-shirt holds up key near apartment door.